Structure of immunoglobulins

 The basic aspects of immunoglobulin structure will be reviewed here.
 A discussion of their function, the derivation of monoclonal antibodies, and the various laboratory and clinical applications of immunoglobulin reagents is presented separately.
-(See "Function and clinical applications of immunoglobulins".)
+(See "Overview of therapeutic monoclonal antibodies".)

 STRUCTURE OF IMMUNOGLOBULIN PROTEINS

 Four-chain unit — The immunoglobulin molecule contains four separate polypeptides (figure 1):

 ●Two identical light (L) chains of molecular weight (MW) 23 kilodaltons (kd)

 ●Two identical heavy (H) chains of MW around 55 kdTo continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Edmundson AB, Ely KR, Abola EE, et al. Conformational isomerism, rotational allomerism, and divergent evolution in immunoglobulin light chains.
 Fed Proc 1976; 35:2119.

 - Capra JD, Edmundson AB.
 The antibody combining site.
 Sci Am 1977; 236:50.